 - 1 Within Notes Migration Manager, select File | Global Default Settings.
-The program then opens the program's configuration settings into Windows Notepad.
+The program then opens the program configuration settings in Windows Notepad.
 The settings look like the contents of an INI file, but are actually saved as a part of the SQL Server database. - 2 In the [ActiveDirectory2] section, set the appropriate parameter value for AdAttribute, as described above. - 3 Close Notepad.
 Notes Migration Manager then copies the new parameter value back into the SQL Server database.